What to expect from BP's interviews and assessment centre

 - Think of ways to show links between your experiences, interests, values or favourite modules and the job in question or BP more generally.

 If you wish to go a step further in your prep, consider why the requested competencies and company core values are as they are.
-For example, much of BP’s strategy in recent years has been driven by the explosion at its Macondo well in the Gulf of Mexico in April 2010; this incident, and the oil spill that followed, have led the company to increase its focus on safety and environmental responsibility.
+For example, much of BP’s strategy was driven by the explosion at its Macondo well in the Gulf of Mexico in April 2010; this incident, and the oil spill that followed, led the company to increase its focus on safety and environmental responsibility.

 On the day